 The "Biographie Universelle" gives us more information respecting M. Pichon, which does not appear in the foregoing account.
-He married Madame le Prince de Beaumont in 1756, but did not live happily with her.
-He died in London, where he engaged in literary pursuits, though the only work of his which appears to have been printed, was the one on Cape Breton.
+He married Madamo le Prince de Beaumont in 1756, but did not live happily with her.
+He died in London, where he engaged in literary pursuits, though the enly work of his which appears to have been printed, was the one on Cape Breton.
 It appears that he was "of a suspicious character, which rendered him fanciful and capricious."
-He left a fine library to his native town of Vire.
+He left a line library to his native town of Vire.

-"Histoire et Description générale de la Nouvelle France avec le Journal Historique d'un voyage fait par ordre du Roi dans l'Amérique Septentrionale.
+"Histoire et Description générale de la Nouvelle France avec le Journal Historique d'un veyage fait par ordre du Roi dans l'Amérique Septentrionale.
 Par le P. de Charlevoix, de la Compagnie de Jésus."
-The edition used in the text of this work was published in six volumes at Paris in 1744.
-The 4th volume contains Bellin's map and plans of Louisbourg and Port Dauphin, (St. Anne) and his map of Cape Breton, besides an excellent, though brief description of the island (pp.124-142).
-It is not necessary to say that the famous old Pére's account of Cape Breton is characterised by his usual clearness of style and accuracy of statement.
+The edition used in the text of this work was published in six volumes at l'aris in 1744.
+The 4th volume contains Bellin's map and plans of Leuisbourg and Port Dauphin, (St. Anne) and his map of Cape Breton, besides an excellent, though brief description of the island (pp.124-142).
+It is not necessary to say that the famous old Pére's account of Cape Breton is characterised by his usual clearness of style and accuracy of statoment.

 "Collection de Manuscripts contenant lettres, mémoires, et autres documents historiques relatifs à la Nouvelle France recueillis aux Archives de la Province de Quebec ou copiés a l'étranger" (1883-1885, Quebec, 4 vols.).
 In this valuable collection of documents, arranged and published under the authority of the legislature of Quebec, there are a number of commissions, memorandums and letters relating to Cape Breton.
-The most important are the following:-
+The mest important are the following:-

-- 1. Commission of Nicholas Denys, governor of Acadia, as far as Virginia. i.
-141-144. - 2.
-Several letters respecting the evacuation of Plaisance, and the establishment of the new colony in "Ile Royale," commonly called Cape Breton. ii.
+1. Commission of Nicholas Denys, governor of Acadia, as far as Virginia. i.
+141-144.

+2. Several letters respecting the evacuation of Plaisance, and the establishment of the new colony in "Ile Royale," commonly called Cape Breton. ii.
 559, 560, 565, 566.

-- 3. Capitulation of Canseau in 1744, ht 201, 202 - I. Papers relating to the siege of 1715, including: Correspondence between Buch and an ind Peppercell, it is Warren during the siege, articles of capitulation; report of the Council of War, with respect to the currender of the town; letter of M. Duch ambounto the French minuser, under date of 2nd September, 1715, aving his off account of the siege and surrender of Louisbourg, in accordance with instruction and the minuse of 2nd September, 1715. - 5 Royal ordinance of the first of November, 1715, providing for the trial of the French coldler, who took part in the revolt at Louisbourg, in the month of December, 1711.
-At the foot of the ordinance there is the mean.
-"By a letter from Mr. Karrer, commanding the Swiss regiment, under date of December 11; a part and fad his head out off, a corporal and a soldier were bunged, and others condemned to various punishment." his 25%. - 6.
-A short account of what passed at Capo Breton, from the beginning of the last war until the taking of Louisbourg by the Euglish, in 1758. iii.
+3. Capitulation of Canseau in 1744, iii.
+201, 202.

+4. Papers relating to the siege of 1745, including:-Correspondence between Duchambon and Pepperrell, and Warren during the siege; articles of capitulation; report of the Council of War, with respect to the surrender of the town; letter of M. Duchambon to the French minister, under date of 2nd September, 1745, giving his official account of the siege and surrender of Louisbourg, in accordance with instructions sent him. iii.
+220-257.

+5. Royal ordinance of the first of November, 1745, providing for the trial of the French soldiers who took part in the revolt at Louisbourg, in the month of December, 1744.
+At the foot of the ordinance there is the mem : "By a letter from Mr. Karrer, commanding the Swiss regiment, under date of December 11; a sergeant had his head cut off, a corporal and a soldier were hanged, and others condemned to various punishments." iii.
+262.

+6. A short account of what passed at Cape Breton, from the beginning of the last war until the taking of Louisbourg by the English, in 1758. iii.
 465-486.
 [A misprint is here corrected of 1748 for 1758].